DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step2_get_imager_win.md) for Windows and [here](/docs/rpi_setup_step2_get_imager_mac.md) for Mac.

-## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure and burn the operating system on to the SSD
+## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure the operating system and write it to the SSD

 Open 'Raspberry Pi Imager' if it is not already running.